 - Relationship-building with other state leaders.

 The program has been invaluable by giving me access to successful role models who have shared their wisdom.

 Join Dignity50 State Leadership Incubator

 Only advocates interested in leading efforts to create a standalone advocacy organization or political action committee may apply.
 See these stories from local state advocacy leaders:

 - “Come Hell or High Water: Valerie Lovelace on Advocating for Death with Dignity in Maine“

 - “Personal Liberty and Choice: Ed Tiryakian on Advocating for Death with Dignity in North Carolina“

 - “The Right Side of History: Cindy Merrill on Advocating for Death with Dignity in Texas“

 - “The Power of Coming Together: Lisa Vigil Schattinger on Advocating for Death with Dignity in Ohio“

-- The expected time commitment to developing, running, and growing an effective advocacy organization from scratch is min.
-20 hours per week.
+The expected volunteer commitment to start, run, and develop an effective advocacy organization is a minimum of 10 to 20 hours a week.